Home - Diet - Mediterranean Diet - Shrimp and Jasmine Rice Skillet with Smoky Spices

 • 2 tablespoons butter

-• ½ cup chopped shallot, or onion
+• ½ cup chopped shallot or onion

 • 2 teaspoons finely chopped garlic

-• cups chopped tomatoes, fresh or canned
+• 1½ cups fresh or canned chopped tomatoes

 • Kosher salt or sea salt